 * All children under 18 years of age who leave the country unaccompanied by their parents or tutors or accompanied by only one parent.

 * It is important to review and ensure your passport is not expired.
 Passports are processed at the Immigration offices in the capital cities of each of Bolivia's departments.

 * Travel visas are issued by the embassies of each country, located in the city of La Paz.
 Review your visa to ensure it has not expired.

 * Passengers who, for any reason, are in transit through the United States must have a travel visa from that country.

 * To avoid problems you should get an international yellow fever shot 10 days prior to your trip.
 Passengers in transit through Bolivia going to a country that requires a yellow fever shot must carry a certificate proving they've received the yellow fever shot.

 A Word of Caution

 Not only do national and international laws about traveling with minors change frequently, individual airline regulations do too.
-So take this information as generally informative but before you travel, be 100% sure to check with your airline or travel agent.
+Please consider this information on this page as generally informative but before you travel, be 100% sure to check with your airline or travel agent first!